Midwife in the Tire Swing

 A first-time buyer consumer sub-compact peeled in from the highway, a distracted young mother at the wheel.
 The mom slammed on her brakes and made a grab for the child sleeping on the seat beside her.
 She tossed an “O, shit.
 Sorry,” to the dinosaur as she loomed in Sarah’s rearview.
 Impact.

 “Oof!”
 Sarah’s sunglasses flew off her face and bounced against the windshield; her head slammed back into the head rest.
 Shit, I’ve been hit.
 Chiropractor, a cervical collar, paralysis.
 The airbags will deploy and I’ll have my neck broken by a goddamned safety feature.
 Sarah rotated her neck to see if everything still worked.
 It did.
 She twisted the rearview mirror around for a glimpse of the other driver.
-The other car, an ancient Dodge Neon, had had its hood buckle.
+The other car, an ancient Dodge Neon, had its hood buckled.
+The car looked like it was held together with screaming red duct tape.
 The engine steamed.
-The car looked like it was held together with screaming red duct tape.

 “Wow!” said Little Eddie Phaneuf.
 “A rear-ender.
 I’ve never seen one of those.
 Bet your bumpers are locked.”
 Little Eddie climbed up to where Sarah’s bumper and the Neon’s minimal grillwork were intertwined in a jumble of steel and fiberglass and jumped up and down.